markjones-msft/ArcDashboard/README.md

 # Sample Report - ArcDashboard
 This is a sample Arc dahsboard used to demonstrate the insights availible via Arc and Azure Resource Graph.

-## Disclaimer:
-This Sample Report is provided "as is" without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
-Microsoft does not warrant that the script/functionality will meet your requirements or that the operation of the script/functionality will be uninterrupted or error-free.
-Use of the Sample Report is at your own risk.
-Microsoft will not be liable for any damages arising from the use of this script/functionality.

 # What is Included in the ArcDashboard
 The dashboard has 4 sections
 1. Server Inventory - WIll include Arc and Azure Servers